gsa-oes/office-of-evaluation-sciences/pages/about.md

 ---
 ## What is the Office of Evaluation Sciences?

-The Office of Evaluation Sciences (OES) is an interdisciplinary team of experts within the Federal government that translates evidence-based insights into concrete recommendations for how to improve government and tests to quickly learn what works.
+The Office of Evaluation Sciences (OES) is an interdisciplinary team of experts within the Federal government that translates evidence-based insights into concrete recommendations for how to improve government and tests to learn what works.

 ## What does the Office of Evaluation Sciences do?